Cold sores - symptoms, diagnosis, treatment and prevention

 What are cold sores?

-90% of all people get at least one cold sore in their lives.
-This first occurrence is often the worst.
 Some children who are affected may become seriously ill.
 After the first infection, many people develop antibodies and never have another cold sore.

 Although cold sores are generally not serious, the infection may be life-threatening for anyone who has HIV infection or has AIDS or whose immune system is suppressed by other disorders or medications.

 The infection from a cold sore may cause blindness if it spreads to the eye and meningitis or encephalitis if it spreads to the brain.